 Comply with all SG campaign regulations--please refer to the SG By-laws for specific requirements.

-*If candidates are not able to attend one of the Information Sessions and/or the Senate Meeting, please contact Elections Board Aretha Datta in advance at sgelections@ncssm.edu
+*If candidates are not able to attend one of the Information Sessions and/or the Senate Meeting, please contact Elections Board Chair Reshmi Polneedi in advance at sgelections@ncssm.edu

-Submit a petition with signatures from 30 students on your campus to the marked envelope at Bryan desk (Durham) or Residence Hall desk (Morganton); signed petitions are due Saturday, October 15 at 10:00 PM.
+Submit a petition with signatures from 30 students on your dorm building to the marked envelope at Bryan desk; signed petitions are due Saturday, October 11 at 10:00 PM.

 Comply with all SG campaign regulations--please refer to the SG By-laws for specific requirements.